 At Homerun we believe hiring is as a team sport - you’re all pulling together in the same direction and spending a lot of time together, so a hire needs to work on a personal as well as professional level.
 That's why we always ask someone to join our team for lunch before making the final decision.

-After you and your hiring team have talked to all the candidates it's time to make up your mind and ensure your team makes the right decisions.
+After you and your hiring team have finished job intreviewing all of the candidates it's time to make up your mind and ensure your team makes the right decisions.
 Here's how to ensure the best results after the interview.